ASIA MARKETS: Fed Restraint, Trade Hopes Bolster Asian Markets

 Nikkei, Hang Seng rise following Wall Street's gains

-Asian markets were mostly higher on Friday as investors cheered a more restrained Federal Reserve and U.S.-China trade talks.
+Asian markets saw a largely positive session Friday as investors cheered a more restrained Federal Reserve and U.S.-China trade talks.

 Earlier, U.S. stocks bounced back from a rocky start on Thursday, recording their fifth straight gain.
 Macy's (M) suffered its biggest loss of all time, putting a drag on retailers.
 But industrial companies rallied after U.S. negotiators said China had agreed to buy more energy and agricultural products and manufactured goods.
 The S&P 500 index gained 0.5% to 2,596.64.
 The Dow Jones Industrial Average added 0.5% to 24,001.92 and the Nasdaq composite was up 0.4%6,986.07.